patrickfav/density-converter/README.md

 This tool can converts to formats used in Android, iOS and Windows:

- * The Android converter will create `drawable-ldpi`, `drawable-mdpi`, etc. folders and saves images with the original name in there.
+ * **Android**: The Android converter will create `drawable-ldpi`, `drawable-mdpi`, etc. folders and saves images with the original name and respective scale factor in there.
- * The iOS converter will create a folder for each image with the `.imageset` postfix and creates 3 images in them with no, `_2x` and `_3x` postfix; also including is the `Content.json`
- * The Windows converter will create an `Assets` folder containing all the images with `.scale-100`, `.scale-140` etc. postfixes

 9-Patches are specifically supported for Android - must have `.9.png` extension and only size correctly if out-compression is PNG.
+ * **iOS**: The iOS converter will either create a folder for each image with the `.imageset` postfix and 3 images in them with no, `@2x` and `@3x` postfix also including is the `Content.json`; or creates a single folder `AssetCatalog` with all the images in it.
+ * **Windows**: The Windows converter will create an `Assets` folder containing all the images with `.scale-100`, `.scale-140` etc. postfixes.
+This should be compatible with Windows universal apps.
+ * **Web**: The web converter will create an `img` folder containing all the images with a `1x` and a `2x` scale factor which is compatible with [the css image-set](http://www.hongkiat.com/blog/css-image-set/) definition for multiple densities.

+There are some options that might change the format of the output.
+See cmd help or tooltips for more info.

 ## Supported File Types